glycerine/tmframe/README.md

                To provide documentation for the NewFrame() calls evtnum formal parameter, we will restate the encoding here:

-               1 => EvOne, the payload is defined to be the value 1.
+               1 => EvOneInt64, the payload is defined to be the following int64 value.
                2 => EvOneFloat64, the payload will be the
                     following float64 value.
                3 => EvTwo64, the payload will be the float64